In our first two weeks on Instagram, we went from zero followers to more than 10,000 by following a set of rules that we crafted.

 Start an interesting discussion and let your targeted influencer know that you exist.
 Who knows, you might actually catch them in a generous mood and maybe they’ll give you a shoutout just because they like your moxie.

-8. Working with Influencers to get More Instagram Followers
+14. Work with Influencers to Get More Instagram Followers

 This is by far one of the best ways to increase the number of Instagram followers you have.
 You’ll be hard-pressed to find any other tactic to generate as strong as an ROI.